 Damage history

 A damage history will decrease the value of an Helicopter.
 Buyers should consider the type of accident, nature of the damage, who repaired the damage and the degree to which the issue affected major components.
 Pre-purchase inspectors should closely scrutinize damage history to make sure it is properly repaired in accordance with applicable FAA regulations and recommended practices.

-Paint

-New paint jobs can increase the value of an Helicopter, but buyers should be careful.
-The work could hide corrosion under the surface, which can negatively affect value.

-Interior

-Interiors that are in good condition and properly fit also enhance the value of the Helicopter.
-Even so, some owners still choose to update their Helicopter’s interiors before they sell so that colors and patterns more closely match the latest trends.
-Choosing to do so can lessen the time the Helicopter are on the market.

 Actual Photograph